 Sure, replacing the ribbons was annoying, and the clickety-clack wouldn't go down well at your local coffee shop, but for writing and nothing but writing they could still do a job - perhaps that's why the Freewrite typewriter raised so much money on Kickstarter.

-No one really needs an iPod these days - not if they own a smartphone and at least - but that doesn't stop us wanting one anyway.
+No one really needs an iPod these days - not if they own a smartphone and a Spotify subscription at least - but that doesn't stop us wanting one anyway.
 The iPod wasn't just about the music, it was about the intuitive controls and the huge amounts of storage too.

-Apple has long since discontinued of course but we think it deserves a comeback - gigabytes upon gigabytes of locally stored music ready for playback, without the distraction of incoming Snapchats and phone calls.
+Apple has long since discontinued the iPod Classic of course but we think it deserves a comeback - gigabytes upon gigabytes of locally stored music ready for playback, without the distraction of incoming Snapchats and phone calls.
 Make it happen, Apple.

 Speaking of escaping from a world of distraction and information overload, there could well be a case made for the return of that most 80s and 90s of gadgets, the pager - the way many of us stayed in touch while on the move, before smartphones became ubiquitous.